DanielTockan/Rainforest-Store/README.md

 populated_product = PopulatedProductSchema()
 ```

 Both the product schema and populated product schema were imported to the product controller and available for instantiaition.
-This gave me a great level of control of the JSON object response fields that were returned from the each routea.
-The decision was now mine which schema would more appropriate to use for a route, based off of how which fields were necessary at different points within the app.
+This gave me a great level of control of the JSON object datapoints that were returned from each route.
+I could decide which schema to use based on which specific datapoints were necessary for that part of the user journey.

 This was demonstrated with the "get_products" and the "get_single_product" functions: